Rafael Lozano-Hemmer: Vicious Circular Breathing (2015)

 Is a hermetically sealed apparatus that invites the public to breathe the air previously breathed by participants before them.
 It consists of a glass room with double sliding doors, two emergency exits, carbon dioxide and oxygen sensors, a set of motorized bellows, an electromagnetic valve system, and 61 brown paper bags hanging from respiration tubes.

-In the piece, visitors’ breath is kept circulating and made tangible by automatically inflating and deflating the brown paper bags around 10,000 times a day, the typical respiratory frequency for an adult at rest.
+In the piece, visitors' breath is kept circulating and made tangible by automatically inflating and deflating the brown paper bags around 10,000 times a day, the typical respiratory frequency for an adult at rest.
 There are 61 bags because that constitutes 5 octaves, a typical range of musical organs that inspire the design.

 The piece includes warnings for asphyxiation, contagion, and panic, producing a faint mechanical sound, a quiet whir from the air flow, and a louder crackle from the crumpling bags.

 To participate, an audience member presses a button on the outside of the glass prism.
 They can then enter a vestibule and wait for it to be decompressed.
 Once they enter the main chamber, they sit down and breathe the recycled air.

 A Crack in the Hourglass (2020)

 In this participatory artwork, a modified robotic plotter deposits grains of hourglass sand onto a black surface to recreate the images of those lost due to COVID-19.
 After each portrait is completed, the surface tilts and the same sand is recycled into the next portrait, echoing the collective and ongoing nature of the pandemic.
 Those seeking a way to mourn loved ones lost during the pandemic are invited to participate by submitting a photograph of the deceased accompanied by a personalized dedication.
 The resulting memorials are available, via livestream and in archive form on the project’s website.

 The project was originally commissioned by MUAC Museum in Mexico City and was shown at the Brooklyn Museum for six months.

-Art21 made an episode about this artwork, "Episode 280: In the midst of loss and isolation, an artist’s anti-monument, “A Crack in the Hourglass” (2021), brings communities together to mourn, remember, and feel connected again."
+Art21 made an episode about this artwork, "Episode 280: In the midst of loss and isolation, an artist's anti-monument, 'A Crack in the Hourglass' (2021), brings communities together to mourn, remember, and feel connected again."

-Public Art Commissions
+Public art commissions

 Large-scale interactive installations have been commissioned for events such as the Millennium Celebrations in Mexico City (1999), the Cultural Capital of Europe in Rotterdam (2001), the UN World Summit of Cities in Lyon (2003), the opening of the YCAM Center in Japan (2003), the Expansion of the European Union in Dublin (2004), the memorial for the Tlatelolco Student Massacre in Mexico City (2008), the Winter Olympics in Vancouver (2010), the pre-opening exhibition of the Guggenheim in Abu Dhabi (2015), the activation of the Augusta Raurica Roman Theatre in Basel (2018), and the sound to light intervention across the US-Mexico border in Ciudad Juárez and El Paso (2019).

 Shown here: Rafael Lozano-Hemmer: Border Tuner / Sintonizador Fronterizo, Bowie High-School / Parque Chamizal, El Paso / Ciudad Juárez, Texas / Chihuahua, United States / México, 2019.